 The downside is that units feel a bit plain Jane at times.
 Your units will have the exact same stats as your opponent’s same type.
 The ability to give your units special powers offsets this a bit, but it is nothing like taking a special character in other games.

 Since the system isn’t based on any line or miniatures, or doesn’t have codexes/army lists, all you need to play are some miniatures of any type and a table.
 Heck, you don’t even need miniatures — you could use anything to mark your units.
 Paper cut-outs, thimbles, coins- you name it.

 This is advantageous for me because I like to mix and match minis from different companies.
 The system also breathes new life into your old minis.
 When you’ve been in this hobby long enough, you’re sure to have some great minis that belong to a discontinued game.
 Assuming you didn’t hock them on eBay, you can brush off the dust and push them around the table again.

 Cost is also easy to bear.
-The book itself will set you back about $20, but you can get it cheaper.
-As I stated above, I got mine for about 13$.
+The book itself is very cheap.
 As mentioned above, you can use anything for units, making the miniatures cost go from free to the depth your pockets.